 Many of our lecturers combine their teaching positions with applied work, creating valuable interactions between theory and practice.
 Our study programmes are continuously in touch with their respective professional fields, ensuring that our programmes today are always aligned with the labour market of tomorrow.

-With 29 lectorates or academic research units, Inholland contributes to the diffusion and communication of knowledge to industry and society.
-Through occupation-related research the lectorates try to find solutions to current issues.
+With 26 lectorates or academic research units, Inholland contributes to the diffusion and communication of knowledge to industry and society.
+Through applied research the lectorates try to find solutions to current issues in the professional field and society.
 In their studies, students are presented with the research outcomes.

 Practice versus theory